Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

 \subsection{\textsc{Trained} Experiment}

-In real-world practice, RLHF practitioners do not have access to the ground-truth reward function during preference elicitation.
-Therefore, in this experiment and the next, we focus on interventions to improve preference model alignment that are feasible in practice.
+In real-world practice, RLHF labelers do not have access to the ground-truth reward function during preference elicitation.
+Therefore, in this and all remaining experiments, we focus on interventions to improve preference model alignment that are feasible in practice.
 In the \textsc{trained} experiment, we evaluate training humans to follow either the partial return or regret preference models during preference elicitation.
 All experimental details are the same as those of the \textsc{privileged} experiment unless otherwise noted.

 This experiment consists of three conditions.
 In the $P_{\Sigma_r}$-\textsc{Trained} and $P_{regret}$-\textsc{Trained} intervention conditions, subjects are taught to follow the corresponding preference model.
 In the \textsc{Trained}-Control condition, subjects are not taught about any specific preference model and are trained identically as all subjects in the \textsc{privileged} experiment.
 The conditions differ only by how subjects are trained.
 Subjects are randomly assigned to a condition until each condition has data from 10 subjects.
-Unlike in the \textsc{privileged} experiment, if a subject's preference data is removed because of poor task comprehension or inattentiveness (see Appendix \ref{sec:appfilteringdata}), their slot is reopened for random assignment, including their exact set of segment pairs to be labeled with preferences.
+Unlike in the \textsc{privileged} experiment, if a subjects' preference data is removed because of poor task comprehension or inattentiveness (see Appendix \ref{sec:appfilteringdata}), their slot is reopened for random assignment, including their exact set of segment pairs to be labeled with preferences.
 With this replacement strategy, we gather preferences between the same set of segment pairs for each condition, which produces paired data.
 We discuss this design choice in Appendix~\ref{sec:traininglikelihoodappendix}.
 A video walk-through of the interface used for the $P_{\Sigma_r}$-\textsc{Trained} condition is available \href{https://youtu.be/0oqb6GkVZ-w}{here}, for the $P_{regret}$-\textsc{Trained} condition \href{https://youtu.be/WCR-6uAf-Dc}{here}, and for the \textsc{Trained}-Control condition \href{https://youtu.be/f1NUlUtx5_U}{here}.